-- Proposed Amendments to the Waste Discharge Requirements General Orders for Growers within the Central Valley That are Members of a Third-Party Group - Comments Due by 5:00 p.m. - 21 December 2018
+- Proposed Amendments to the Waste Discharge Requirements General Order for Growers within the Eastern San Joaquin River Watershed that are Members of the Third-Party Group – Written Comments due by 5:00 p.m. on 29 March 2019

-- AVAILABLE Final Irrigation and Nitrogen Management Plan Worksheet and Instructions
+- AVAILABLE Irrigation and Nitrogen Management Plan Worksheet and Instructions

-- AVAILABLE Final Irrigation and Nitrogen Management Plan Summary Report and Instructions
+- AVAILABLE Irrigation and Nitrogen Management Plan Summary Report and Instructions

 Table of Contents